fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

-This function is used to open a file and does not require[]{#id325847869 .indexterm} any external module to be imported.
+This function is used to open a file and does not require any external module to be imported.

 The syntax is as follows: